-Whether you’re looking for answers on Facebook posts and comments, Instagram pictures, Twitter tweets or YouTube videos, the short answer is yes; both public and private social media content can be admissible in litigation.
+Say someone is harassing you—or your client—on a Facebook post, comments or in Facebook messages.
+Can those comments be used in court?
+Whether it’s Facebook posts and comments, Instagram pictures, Twitter tweets or YouTube videos, the short answer is yes: both public and private social media content can be admissible in litigation.
+There’s a catch though: the social media profiles must be preserved in a specific way to make them admissible in court.

-How to Capture Social Media Evidence in a Way That is Admissible
+How to Capture Facebook Evidence in a Way That is Admissible

 Additional best practices include: